Kernel Development

 Customizing initramfs

 To customize initramfs, it’s recommended to either extend rity-image-initramfs or create a new recipe, and add one or more initramfs modules based on your needs.
-There are already several module recipes under Poky and meta-rity for reference.
+There are already several module recipes under poky and meta-rity for reference.

 The following subsections will demonstrate how to add a new script to initramfs.